mihonapp/website/website/src/docs/guides/local-source/index.md

 </div>
 :::

-Tachiyomi will see three chapters in a single series.
+Mihon will see three chapters in a single series.
 The path to the folder with images must contain both the series title and the chapter name (as seen above).

 ### Archive files